Douglas-James/MERN_July2022/React/FunctionalComponents/README.md

 # Conditional Rendering

-1. Conditional Rendering:test .\
+1. Conditional Rendering:This create function and and use the return .\
-test2.\
+and send to and goes back to return for html

 2. Using Ternary Operators: Ternery operater offer a better way to conditionally render an element.\
-The biggest advantage in using ternary operator here is that we can replace the formMessage function.\
+The biggest advantage in using ternary operator here is that we can replace the formMessage function.
-3. Handling Validations: We cab use ternaries to diplay potential validation messages
+3. Handling Validations: We can use ternaries to diplay potential validation messages